Shorter quantum circuits via single-qubit gate approximation: Integer point enumeration problems

 \section{Integer point enumeration problems}

 In \sec{approx-solutions}, we described a general method for solving approximate synthesis problems on quaternion gate sets, with three examples from commonly used gate sets.
-In this section, we focus on the first step in that method: integer point enumeration.
+In this section, we focus on the first step in that method: integer point enumeration in a convex region.
 Where relevant, we re-use the notations introduced in previous sections.

+To provide context for this section, we will review integer point enumeration methods previously used in circuit synthesis literature.
+The simplest approach to finding an integer point inside a convex body is to fit a box of size one into the convex body and round each of the coordinates of the center of the box to the nearest integers.
+This approach only works for approximating with $V$ basis and is similar to the randomized algorithm in \cite{BGS}.
+However, even for $V$ basis, this approach produces sub-optimal scaling of the sequence length with the accuracy $\varepsilon$.
+For Clifford+${T}$, the convex bodies that appear in the approximation problem do not typically contain a size one box.

+In~\cite{Selinger}, Selinger found a way to use the unit group of $\mathbb{Z}[\sqrt{2}]$ to reshape the convex bodies so that they contain a size one box.
+Later, this approach was generalized to work for other gate sets by relying on the approximate closest vector problem in a unit group lattice of the rings of integers related to the gate-set in \cite{Kliuchnikov2015b}.
+When applied to the diagonal approximation problem, these approaches produce sub-optimal scaling of the sequence length with the accuracy $\varepsilon$ (for the most target angles) because they do not find all the points inside the convex body.
+It turns out that this approach is more useful for magnitude approximation problems for any gate-set, and we discuss it in detail in \cref{sec:parallelotope-enumeration}.

+Ross and Selinger~\cite{RossSelinger2014} designed an efficient integer point enumeration algorithm for problems related to the Clifford+${T}$ gate-set that finds all the integer points.
+In~\cite{Parzanchevski}, the authors point out that one should use the polynomial integer point enumeration algorithm \cite{lenstra1983integer} for all gate-sets.
+In \cref{sec:general-enum}, we review the algorithm from \cite{lenstra1983integer} and highlight the modification to include convex bodies with quadratic constraints.
+We use this modification in our implementation and are the first to report on the use of generic integer point enumeration for circuit synthesis problems in practice.

 Recall that the conditions on $m_1$, as defined in \sec{approx-solutions}, define a target region in which we want to enumerate integer vectors. \sec{general-enum} outlines an algorithm for integer point enumeration in convex bodies of a particular form and shows how this can be applied to the target regions prescribed by approximate synthesis.
 In the case of magnitude approximation, the target region is a parallelotope. \sec{parallelotope-enumeration} gives an alternative method in that case, making use of the number-theoretic structure arising from the quaternion gate sets.